AGoofThatCodes/AbstractFactory-Design-Pattern/README.md

 - implements the operations to create concrete product objects

 Herbivore and Carnivore(AbstractProduct)
-- Declares an interface for a type f product object
+- Declares an interface for a type of product object

 Wildbeest, Lion, Bison and Wold(Product)